zalf-rpm/monica-documentation/docs/user_guide/Installation_and_Setup/hpc_setup.md

 ### **Example 2 – Connecting via Proxy**

-If user already have a MONICA proxy running (for example via Docker or Singularity), then connect MONICA server to it:
+If you already have a MONICA proxy running (for example via Docker or Singularity), then connect MONICA server to it:

 ```